-Deputy Head of Leadership & Business Sarah Jane Cook Contact: 0113 235 4415 Email: sarah.cook@ucleeds.ac.uk operations, marketing, finance and HR.
+Head of Department Nicola Johnson Contact: 0113 284 6362 Email: nicola.johnson@ucleeds.ac.uk Nicola is the Head of HE Law, Leadership & Business.
+She oversees the running of the department and her responsibilities include setting budgets, target setting, managing staff, ensuring compliance with the various regulations and managing resources.
+Deputy Head of Leadership & Business Sarah has extensive lecturing experience delivering and managing programmes across a wide range of subjects including business management, leadership, business operations, marketing, finance and HR.
 She has worked for over 27 years in international business in Senior Management roles.
-She has extensive experience in Business Operations having been responsible for a \$9 billion operation; she has worked for a number of years as an HR consultant in strategic outsourcing mega deals (>\$500m and above); developed resource management solutions for large services operations; implemented large business change transformations.
-She has managed international teams delivering global efficiency programmes.
-She has lived and worked in Paris managing both global and European teams.
-She has worked with a large variety of commercial clients in the US, Africa, Middle East, Europe and Asia Pacific specifically in the Oil & Petroleum, Communications, Manufacturing, Food & Drink and IT sectors.
-She holds a BA (Hons) in Business, a PGCE in Lifelong Learning, and commenced a Masters in September 2018 which will involve carrying out research relating to business leadership in commercial education organisations.
-She holds Fellowship of HEA Eloise has been a lecturer at Leeds City College for three years and has taught a range of subjects in Further and Higher Education including Human Resources, Marketing, Customer Service and Business Environment.
+She has extensive experience in Business Operations having been responsible for a \$9 billion operation; she has worked for a number of years Sarah Jane Cook operation, she has worked for a number of years

+1

+Contact: 0113 235 4415 as an HR consultant in strategic outsourcing

+Email: sarah.cook@ucleeds.ac.uk mega deals (>\$500m and above); developed

+resource management solutions for large

+services operations; and implemented large

+business change transformations.
+She has

+managed international teams delivering global

+efficiency programmes.
+She has lived and

+worked in Paris managing both global and

+European teams.
+She has worked with a large

+variety of commercial clients in the US, Africa,

+Middle East, Europe and Asia Pacific specifically

+in the Oil & Petroleum, Communications,

+Manufacturing, Food & Drink and IT sectors.

+She holds a BA (Hons) in Business, a PGCE in

+Lifelong Learning, and commenced a Masters in

+September 2018 which will involve carrying out

+research relating to business leadership in

+commercial education organisations.
+She holds

+Fellowship of HEA.

+Eloise has been a lecturer at Leeds City College

+for four years and has recently taken on the role

+of Programme Manager for the Foundation

+Degree and BA (Hons) Degree in Business,

+Enterprise and Management, as well as the CIPD and CMI professional courses.
+She has

+taught a range of subjects in Further and Higher

+Education including Human Resources,

+Marketing, Leadership and Management,

+Strategy, Innovation and Enterprise and

+Research Methods.
+She also supervises

+students undertaking undergraduate dissertation

+projects.

+She spent ten years previously running a

+business with her partner where she was the

+Programme Manager - Business, Enterprise Company Secretary.
+Prior to that, she spent 10

+and Management Eloise Layton years working in one of the UK's biggest car

+Contact: 0113 235 4824 dealerships in accounts and administration.

+Email: eloise.layton@ucleeds.ac.uk

+, She completed her BA (Hons) in Business and

+Management at the College where she received

+a first class with honours.
+She also holds a PGCE and is currently studying towards her